linjmeyer/tilt-pitch/README.md

 ## Webhook

-Unlimited webhooks can be configured using the config option `webhook_urls`.
-Each Tilt status broadcast will result in a webhook call to all URLs.
+Unlimited webhooks URLs can be configured using the config option `webhook_urls`.
+Tilt broadcasts are passed to each URL at a max rate of 1 broadcast per second to avoid overwhelming the web servers with large amounts of data.

 Webhooks are sent as HTTP POST with the following json payload: